Apply Now

 Is it possible to start my PhD programme in the Spring?

-As the Centre provides an integrated training programme with activities that follow the academic year, we only accept entrants in September of each year.
+As the Centre provides an integrated training programme with activities that follow the academic year, we normally only accept entrants to start in October of each year.
+Most successful applicants will be expected to start in October 2024.
+However, there may be an additional studentship available for candidates who can start in June 2024.

 Is it possible to reapply with an edited/improved research proposal if having unsuccessfullly applied in the last application round?